Residual Multi-Fidelity Neural Network Computing: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:problem-background}, we state the mathematical formulation of the problem.
-We present the residual multi-fidelity neural network algorithm in Section \ref{sec:rmfnn} and briefly discuss its accuracy and efficiency.
-In Section \ref{sec:theoretical_rationale} we provide a theoretical rationale for the developed residual multi-fidelity framework.
-In Section \ref{sec:numerics}, we present three numerical examples that demonstrate the power of the proposed framework over current state of the art neural network based surrogate modeling strategies.
-Finally, in Section \ref{sec:conclusion}, we summarize conclusions and outline future works.
+In Section~\ref{sec:rmfnn}, we present the residual multi-fidelity neural network algorithm and show how it is rigorously motivated by recently proved theoretical results in \cite{Davis_Motamed:2024}.
+In Section \ref{sec:theoretical_rationale}, we discuss sources of error and computational complexity in the developed algorithm.
+In Section \ref{sec:numerics}, we present four numerical examples that demonstrate the power of the proposed framework.
+Finally, in Section \ref{sec:conclusion}, we conclude and outline future works.